 Patellar Tendonitis and Regenerative Therapy

 At Spine Correction Center, we like to exhaust every natural, non-invasive, non-surgical, non-pharmaceutical option for your treatment before we resort to other options.
-Stem Cell Therapy offers another treatment option that can keep you out of surgery and reduce your pain.
+Cellular Therapy offers another treatment option that can keep you out of surgery and reduce your pain.
 With the strides we have made in healthcare and science, alternative patellar tendonitis treatments are now available that can eliminate your knee pain with an in-office injection procedure.

-The Spine Correction Center is one of the few clinics in the country to offer Amniotic Stem Cells for stem cell therapy.
+The Spine Correction Center is one of the few clinics in the country to offer regenerative cellular therapy.
 We couple the treatment with rehabilitation (if needed) provided by our integrated team, to correct the reason your injury may have been caused in the first place.
 Spine Correction Center is integrated with Medical Physicians, Nurse Practitioners, and Chiropractic Physicians and dealing with chronic pain and joint injuries is what we do.
-If chronic knee pain is limiting your daily routine or preventing you from activities you enjoy, stem cell therapy may be the answer you’ve been looking for!
+If chronic knee pain is limiting your daily routine or preventing you from activities you enjoy, cellular therapy may be the answer you’ve been looking for!

 Alternative Patellar Tendonitis Treatment